CleverCloud/clever-tools/docs/setup-systems.md

 ## Nix package manager

-If you are using Nix on NixOS or any other compatible system, the package is available in `unstable` channel.
+If you are using Nix on NixOS or any other compatible system, the package is available in both `stable` and `unstable` channels.
 Follow [these instructions](https://search.nixos.org/packages?channel=unstable&show=clever-tools&from=0&size=50&sort=relevance&type=packages&query=clever-tools).